Hamburger

 Corporations

-Audited financial statements issued by a Puerto Rico licensed Certified Public Accountant (PR CPA) are required to be filed along with the corporation's Puerto Rico income tax returns if the corporation’s volume of business equals or exceeds USD 10 million during the corporation’s calendar or fiscal year.
-If the corporation’s volume of business is at least USD1 million but less than USD10 million, such corporation may elect to file an Agreed Upon Procedures (AUP) report or compliance attestation (collectively, AUP Report) prepared by a PR CPA along with its Puerto Rico income tax return instead of the audited financial statements.
-If the corporation’s volume of business is less than USD1 million, such corporation may voluntarily file an AUP Report prepared by a PR CPA along with its Puerto Rico income tax return in order to be allowed to claim certain deductions for alternative minimum tax (AMT) purposes.
-Notwithstanding, the corporation may elect to file audited financial statements issued by a PR CPA in lieu of the AUP Report to claim such deductions for AMT purposes.
+Audited financial statements issued by a Puerto Rico licensed Certified Public Accountant (PR CPA) are required to be filed along with the corporation's Puerto Rico income tax returns if the corporation’s volume of business equals or exceeds USD10 million during the corporation’s calendar or fiscal year.
+If the corporation’s volume of business is at least USD1 million but less than USD10 million, such corporation may elect to file an Agreed Upon Procedures (AUP) report or compliance attestation (collectively, Alternative Report) prepared by a PR CPA along with its Puerto Rico income tax return instead of the audited financial statements.
+If the corporation’s volume of business is less than USD1 million, such corporation may voluntarily file an Alternative Report prepared by a PR CPA along with its Puerto Rico income tax return in order to be allowed to claim certain deductions for alternative minimum tax (AMT) purposes.
+Notwithstanding, the corporation may elect to file audited financial statements issued by a PR CPA in lieu of the Alternative Report to claim such deductions for AMT purposes.

-In addition, the municipal volume of business return and personal property tax returns should also be accompanied by audited financial statements issued by a PR CPA if the corporation's volume of business equals or exceeds USD 3 million during the corporation's calendar or fiscal year, provided, however, that an AUP Report prepared by a PR CPA may be provided in lieu of the audited financial statement for the municipal volume of business return.
+In addition, the municipal volume of business declaration must also be accompanied by audited financial statements issued by a PR CPA if the corporation's volume of business equals or exceeds USD10 million during the corporation's calendar or fiscal year.
 Generally, the corporate books should be kept in Puerto Rico.
-In addition, an audited balance sheet issued by a Puerto Rico certified public accountant must also be filed with the Puerto Rico State Department if the corporation's volume of business equals or exceeds USD 3 million during the corporation's calendar or fiscal year.
+In the case of property tax returns, a corporation it may elect to submit an Alternative Report with the property tax return, instead of the audited financial statements.
+In addition, an audited balance sheet issued by a Puerto Rico certified public accountant must also be filed with the Puerto Rico State Department if the corporation's volume of business equals or exceeds USD10 million during the corporation's calendar or fiscal year.

 Limited Liability Companies